Si Wu Tang 四物湯 - Four Substances Decoction

 • Nourishes the Liver

-• Mothers the QI
+• Mothers the Qi

-SI WU TANG PIAN Safety
+SI WU TANG Safety and Contraindications

-Must be modified for those with Spleen Deficiency, dampness, or Weak Digestion.
+• Must be modified for those with spleen deficiency, dampness, or weak digestion.

-Because Si Wu Tang can cause diarrhea in Spleen Deficient people, it is commonly paired with SI JUN ZI TANG (Four Gentlemen) in order to protect the Spleen.
+• Because Si Wu Tang can cause diarrhea in Spleen Deficient people, it is commonly paired with SI JUN ZI TANG (Four Gentlemen) in order to protect the Spleen.

 See: BA ZHEN WAN (8 TREASURES) aka Women's Precious Pills